 use a network share, it's to slow.
 Even if you're on a fast LAN

 it's still nothing compared to your local disk.
 Instead, let

 the revision control system (git/svn) do the backup handling.

 Neither GUI nor keyboard is available by default.
 In fact, you

-Instead, if you want a console, either go for the
+(exception mediaplayer).
+Instead, if you want a console, either

-the I/O expansion header P1 or connect a standard
+UART in the I/O expansion header P1 or connect

 USB-to-Serial dongle to the Raspberry Pi USB port.
 You